Undergraduate Open HouseOctober 23, 2016Ready to develop creative and critical thinking skills?Register Now!

-Every person's experience is distinct, and the portfolio process allows you to package your specific set of skills.
-Submitted portfolios range from business management to ballet technique.
+Every person’s experience is distinct, and the portfolio process allows you to package your specific set of skills.
+Subjects of submitted portfolios range from business management to ballet technique.
 Recent examples are listed below, but the list is merely representative of the possibilities.

 Tuition for the Prior Learning Workshop is charged at the regular tuition rate for one credit.
 In the semester in which you submit your portfolio(s) for evaluation, you register for the number of portfolios you are submitting and are charged a flat assessment fee of $600 for each portfolio (regardless of the total number of credits you seek).

-The New School prefers the portfolio process for assessing prior learning because a portfolio can be developed based on each student's personal experiences.
+The New School prefers the portfolio process for assessing prior learning because a portfolio can be developed on the basis of the student’s personal experiences.
 We do, however, award credits through testing for knowledge of foreign languages.
 Students with ability in a foreign language can receive up to 16 prior-learning credits by passing an examination offered by New York University.
-Visit the NYU Proficiency webpage for a list of languages tested, fees, and examination schedules, and to download an application form for Credit for Prior Learning for Knowledge of Foreign Language.
-Before taking any prior-learning examination, you must obtain prior approval from the Prior Learning Coordinator at The New School.
+Visit the NYU Proficiency webpage for a list of languages tested and fees.
+Before taking an NYU language test, you must obtain approval from the Prior Learning coordinator at The New School.

-If you are currently enrolled in the Bachelor's Program for Adults and Transfer Students, call 212.229.5119 for more information about earning credit by foreign language testing.
+If you are currently enrolled in the Bachelor’s Program for Adults and Transfer Students, call 212.229.5119 for more information about earning credit through foreign language testing.
 If you are a prospective student, speak to an admission counselor.